vrchatapi/vrchatapi.github.io/docs/WorldAPI/ListWorlds.md

 # List Worlds

-This API allows you to list and search for worlds
+This API allows you to list and search for worlds.

 ## Request Method
 GET